Sdcrouse/recipe-rolodex/NOTES.md

 Divide this NOTES.md file into two files (at least): NOTES.md and STRETCH_GOALS.md Idea from the "post '/recipes'" route: convert blank values to nil with #presence.
 Maybe make a separate page to display errors, similar to a 404 page.
+Put each error message next to the corresponding field/value.

 # Ideas from Ingredient model:
  Save this for later (I might make an Amount model with quantity and units and seed the DB)